dreamcatcher-tech/network/Inbox/2024-02-22 1851 pid streaming of changes.md

 So by default it will stream out patches, and if you request a patch range, it will give it.
 Means you can join the party late, and it will catch you up.
 This is not expected to be a heavy channel.

+So you're turn up, GET the latest commit, and broadcast out that you want the partial tree based on the last commit you have.

+Then, you'll get back a big patch to catch you up, and then extra patches as they become available.
+Periodically you'll get told there is a new commit, and so you may be the patch for that.

+Client would fire up watchers for each fork that formed - this would be a separate request to the server.
+They would start watching for commits, and then tracing out the branches that formed from each one.